-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in all MnTC courses. - Satisfy residency requirements.
+- A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in all MnTC courses. - Satisfy residency requirements.
 See page 27. - Completion of specific degree requirements.
-Students may earn only one AA degree regardless of emphasis.
-To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+Students may earn only one AA degree regardless of emphasis. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.

+PRO GRAM REQUIREMENTS: 17 CREDITS

+ART 1107 Art History I

+ART 1115 Design I-Basic Visual Theory

+ART 1117 3 D Design

+ART 1141 Drawing I

+ART 1142 Drawing II

+Electi ives

+The balance of the 60 semester credits for the degree may be met by taking

+college-level coursework appropriate to the student's transfer program.

+Gen eral Education/MnTC Requirements 40 credits

-Distribution requirements are satisfied through completion of the Minnesota Transfer Curriculum (MnTC) listed below.
+Distri ibution requirements are satisfied through completion of the Minnesota Transfer

+culum (MnTC) listed below.
 These criteria must be met to complete the MnTC:

-- 1. All ten emphasis areas listed below must be completed. - A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
-One course may satisfy more than one emphasis area, but the course credits may be counted only once. - A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree.
+Il ten emphasis areas listed below must be completed.

+2. A total of at least 40 semester credits from courses listed in the MnTC must be

+sat tisfactorily completed.
+One course may satisfy more than one emphasis area, but the

+co urse credits may be counted only once.

+3. A 2 2.0 MnTC GPA is required for recognition of a student's completion of the entire

+M innesota Transfer Curriculum, with or without completing an associate degree.

+1 .
+Communication (at least two courses)

+□ 1. □ ENGL 1121 •

+□ CMST 1110 OR CMST 2215 OR CMST 2220

+□ 2.

+□ 3. · · · · · · · · · · · · · · · · · · ·

+0. ☐ One Physical Science course

+☐ One Biological Science course

+☐ One Physical or Biological Science course must include a lab

+□ 4.
+Mathematical/Logical Reasoning

-- Place into a math course 1000-level or higher on the Accuplacer Test or complete Math 0205, or Math 0210, or Math 0220 with a "C" or better. - At least one course from the following: MATH 1100, 1110, 1120, 1200, 1201, 1210, 1310, 1400, 1401 or PHIL 1105 - □ 5.
+One course from the following: Math 1100, 1110, 1120, 1200, 1201, 1210, 1310, .

+1400, 1401, or Phil 1105.

+□ 5.
 History/Social/Behavioral Sciences

+(at least two courses; one from each of two categories)

-- ☐ A. Economics/Geography
+☐ A. Economics/Geography

-- $\hfill \square$ B. Anthropology/Psychology/Sociology
+☐ B. Anthropology/Psychology/Sociology

-- ☐ C. History/Political Science
+☐ C. History/Political Science

-- ☐ 6.
-Humanities/Fine Arts

-- ☐ A. Literature

-- ☐ B. Humanities/Philosophy
+☐ B. Humanities/Philosophy

-- ☐ C. Art/Music/Theatre

-- □ 7.
-Human Diversity (at least one course)

-- □ 8.
-Global Perspective (at least one course)

-- □ 9.
-Ethical/Civic Responsibility (at least one course)

-- $\square$ 10.
-People and the Environment (at least one course)